Dyslexia Screener

 Dyslexia is a neurological learning difference affecting phonological processing, decoding, and reading fluency.
 It occurs in approximately 1 in 5 individuals, across all ability levels.
 Research consistently identifies specific, observable patterns that distinguish dyslexia from typical variation in reading development.

 For each item below, rate how frequently you observe the described behavior.
-Consider your child's current grade level when responding.
 This screener may be completed by a parent, caregiver, or educator who observes the child regularly in academic contexts.

 ⏱ 5–7 minutes | 📋 15 questions | 👤 Parent or educator-completed